November Product Update

 We have released several smaller updates and improvements including:

-- Remote Fields are an important part of our focus on Content Federation, and to improve the performance for querying models that use one or more Remote Fields, we’ve added TTL-based caching.
-Please contact us if you are interested in using Remote Fields and want to learn more.
+- Remote Sources are an important part of our focus on Content Federation, and to improve the performance for querying models that use one or more Remote Sources, we’ve added TTL-based caching.
+Please contact us if you are interested in using Remote Sources and want to learn more.

 - We’ve made Granular Permissions even more powerful by enabling users to specify fine-grained mutation permissions for specific locales.
 This will help businesses who want to manage users' permissions on what elements of the content they can see, create, and edit down to specific locales.